ergoplatform/ergodocs/docs/dev/get-started.md

 ##### Contributing

-- We host regular hackathons you can use to dip your toes in.
+- We host regular hackathons which are a great opportunity to get involved.
 For more information and links to past entries see [this page](ergohack.md)
 - See the [Contributing Guidelines](guidelines.md) for information on bounties and grants.

-## Background
+## Ergo Platform Overview

+Ergo is a revolutionary platform that establishes the foundation for a new wave of blockchain-based applications.
+It is designed with a focus on decentralization, scalability, and security.
+Ergo's standout features include its advanced smart contract capabilities, efficient proof-of-work consensus algorithm, and robust transactional model.
+This section provides an overview of the Ergo platform, its key features, and resources for further exploration.

 ##### **Introduction to Ergo**